worlddynamics/WorldDynamics.jl/README.md

-# world4
+# WorldDynamics.jl

-World4 in Julia
+An open-source framework written in Julia for world dynamics modeling and simulation.